 Angular Component as a WebComponents

 In previous section we have discussed how Angular can consume custom-elements.
-Now lets look at how Angular will create components so that it the element behave as a custom element.
+Now lets look at how Angular will create components so that it (the element) behave as a custom element.

 The basic idea here is to have angular create a DOM element where all of the Events, properties and directive APIs are published so that it can be consumed by vanila JavaScript, other frameworks and be compliant with WebComponent standards.